 Prior to the effectiveness of the Appelbaum Employment Agreement, Mr. Appelbaum's employment with us was subject to the terms and conditions of an executive employment agreement entered into by Mr. Appelbaum, effective as of May 1, 2015, which was later amended effective as of May 2, 2019 (as amended, the "Prior Appelbaum Employment Agreement"), for the position of Chief Executive Officer.
-The Prior Appelbaum Employment Agreement was superseded by the Appelbaum Employment Agreement.
+The Prior Appelbaum Employment Agreement.